Famous wrestler Bret 'The Hitman' Hart attacked while giving speech at Barclays

 Someone from the crowd just ran into the ring and tackled Bret Hart during his WWE Hall of Fame speech.
 Here’s the aftermath. pic.twitter.com/oZXjnUj2kp— Arash Markazi (@ArashMarkazi) April 7, 2019

-The 26-year-old man was quickly subdued.
+The 26-year-old man was quickly subdued by several people who came to Hart's defense.
 He is now in custody and faces criminal charges.

 The induction event resumed after the fan was taken into custody.